Swatch Group won't release full-year sales separately this year

-ZURICH, Jan 8 (Reuters) - Swatch Group said on Thursday it would not release full-year sales figures separately this year, but instead include them in full results by the end of January or early February.
+ZURICH (Reuters) - Swatch Group UHR.VX said on Thursday it would not release full-year sales figures separately this year, but instead include them in full results by the end of January or early February.

 “Our full-year results are ready earlier and earlier each year and it does not make sense to have two separate financial publications at such a short interval,” spokeswoman Beatrice Howald said in an emailed statement.